azw413/TernReader/README.md

 Can be ran on desktop with `cargo run --package trusty-desktop`

+To build, flash and run on device use `./run.sh`

 ## Structure
 Try to put everything in [Core](/core/), so you can run it on a desktop.

 ## Firmware status
+- Home menu (recents + quick actions).
+- SD card file browser with folders and `.tri`/`.trimg`/`.trbk` entries.
 - Image viewer runs on desktop and device.
-- SD card file browser with folders and `.tri`/`.trimg`/`.trbk` entries.
+- Book reader: paged layout, TOC, page indicator, resume.
 - Portrait UI (480x800) with full-width fit for converted images.
-- Selecting an image renders it, then the device sleeps; wake returns to the menu.
 - Barcode/QR re-rendering improves scan reliability.
-- Book reader: paged layout, TOC menu, page indicator, resume.

 ## Resources
 - https://github.com/esp-rs/esp-hal